fbpx

 Media briefings are the peanut butter to coverage alerts’ jelly.

-While both alerts and briefings play key roles in guiding a brand through a crisis, they have distinct purposes:
+While both alerts and briefings play critical roles in guiding a brand through a crisis, they have distinct purposes:

-• Coverage alerts send email notifications about a new media mention immediately.
+• Recent Coverage Alerts send email notifications about a new media mention immediately.

-• Media briefing emails contain a set of mentions (often curated) and are usually sent on a daily or weekly basis.
+• Media Briefing Emails contain a set of mentions (often curated) and are usually sent daily or weekly.

-It’s best to think of a coverage alert as a heads up on a single mention sent to a handful of key individuals on your team.
-Whereas a media briefing is a more complete story of your brand’s coverage, often sent to members outside of the communications team.
+It’s best to think of a coverage alert as a heads-up on a single mention sent to a handful of key individuals on your team.
+In contrast, a media briefing is a more complete story of your brand’s coverage, often sent to key stakeholders outside the communications team.
+The analysis and angle of the media briefing may depend on the department requiring the analysis or the use case, such as reviewing the sentimental analysis of media placement.

-With media briefings you curate the most relevant stories for sharing with stakeholders.
+With media briefings, you curate the most relevant stories to share with stakeholders.
 What qualifies as important to you?
 Maybe it’s mentions that indicate where the crisis is headed or mentions in notable outlets.

 Check out the three main considerations when setting up media briefings.

-Reporting is crucial in understanding how a crisis is progressing and when a brand starts to regain control of their image.
+Reporting is crucial in understanding how a crisis is progressing and when a brand starts to regain control of its image.

-Regularly creating reports during a crisis helps your team see the impact of the latest coverage and determine next steps.
-It will also help you understand how your crisis response is being perceived by the media and the public.
+Regularly creating reports during a crisis helps your team see the impact of the latest coverage and determine the next steps.
+It will also help you understand how the media and public perceive your crisis response.
 Our monitoring experts recommend setting up a series of reports and sharing them with your crisis team and other stakeholders.

-Luckily, reports are easily compiled in any top-tier media monitoring tool.
-If your organization has complex needs you can also request media intelligence services to track the evolution of a crisis.
-For example, tracking the volume of your brand’s coverage over time can help you determine overall shape, any notable spikes, and when the story is dying down (or resurging).
+Luckily, reports are easily compiled using any top-tier media monitoring tool.
+If your organization has complex needs, media intelligence services offer a white-glove solution that pairs advanced media monitoring with human curation to identify the most crucial elements of a crisis and track its progression.
+For example, tracking the volume of your brand’s coverage over time can help you determine the overall shape, any notable spikes, and when the story is dying down (or resurging).

 With coverage over time, you can annotate when the crisis occurred, when your organization responded, and other key events in the timeline.
 This will give you a clear view of why spikes or drops in coverage appeared.
-It will also help highlight how timely your response was to the crisis.
+It will also help highlight how timely your response to the crisis was.

 Effective media monitoring during a PR crisis